 Risk management’s significance has been on the rise in the supply chain not only because its effects can be swift, but also direct and far-reaching.
-Supply chain disruptions occur on a daily basis around the globe—from tsunamis to power outages to suppliers going out of business to political turmoil to labor strikes to regulatory restrictions—the list could go on indefinitely as supply chain leaders can never perfectly anticipate the disruption, its severity or the potential impact on business.
+Supply chain disruptions occur on a daily basis around the globe—from tsunamis to power outages to suppliers going out of business to political turmoil to labor strikes to regulatory restrictions—the list could go on infinitely as supply chain leaders can never perfectly anticipate the disruption, its severity or the potential impact on business.

 Businesses are also dealing with surging complexity in terms of their supply chains and the global footprint in which many are working.
 The global marketplace can be a boon to business, saving on labor cost and expanding market reach, but on the other hand, there are certain downfalls that can come with the territory.
 With every new region in which a business operates, there are differing regulations that must be monitored, disparate data systems that must be integrated, and generally, more complexity that must be managed.

 According to Bob Farrell, the president and CEO of Kewill, “The complexity increase relates to people looking at the supply chain as no longer just a cost of doing business, but a strategic imperative—one in which they either get a competitive or operative advantage that allows them to drive more profit.
-While managing risk has always been an inherent part of the supply chain, it really has never become more so than with the global extended supply chain.
-With the number of supply chain trading partners that people work with, their desire to create more complex products and move things more efficiently, coupled with increases in the number of languages, time zones and culture, it becomes very risky.
+While managing risk has always been an inherent part of the supply chain, it really has never became more so than with the global extended supply chain.
+With the number of supply chain trading partners that people work with, their desire to create more complex products and move things more efficiently, coupled with increases in the number of, time zones and culture, it becomes very risky.

 “When I take a circuitous way home from work, the likelihood of me getting lost is much higher than taking the highway that I always take.
 It’s the same thing with supply chain.
 That ability to manage risk is what allows certain organizations to differentiate themselves.
 If you can deal with complexity, you can become more operatively efficient and drive more profit, which makes you more valuable.
-Depending on the kind of business you are, when you can demonstrate to your customers that you can deal with complexity in a better way, you’re going to be more successful.
+Depending on the kind of business you are, when you can demonstrate to your customers that you can deal with complexity in a better way, you’re going to be more successful.”

 “That’s why risk management is a high priority.
-If you get it right and start to manage risk correctly, and make it part and parcel of what you do as opposed to being reactive, you can really change the face of your business.”
+If you get it right and start to manage risk correctly, and make it part and parcel of what you do as opposed to being reactive, you could really change the face of your business.”

 Farrell thinks that data quality issues, in particular, expose the supply chain to weakness.
 Because the supply chain relies so heavily on data, which when extrapolated leads to visibility and better risk management, one problem can intensify exponentially downstream.
 He says, “Data quality is made more difficult as you have a lot of information being passed manually, and entered and re-entered into disparate systems multiple times.
 Even if you have full electronic integration of data across the supply chain partners you have, you need to make sure the mapping is correct.”